mathworks-ref-arch/matlab-production-server-on-kubernetes/README.md

 3. In the GitHub repository that you cloned earlier, update the `values.yaml` file located in `/releases/<release>/matlab-prodserver` with the name of your private registry.
 To do so, update the value of the `registry` variable nested under `productionServer` and `matlabRuntime` variables.

-4. If your private registry requires authentication, create a Kuberenetes Secret that your pod can use to pull the image from the private registry.
-For more information, see [Pull an Image from a Private Registry](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/-) on the Kuberenets website.
+4. If your private registry requires authentication, create a Kubernetes Secret that your pod can use to pull the image from the private registry.
+For more information, see [Pull an Image from a Private Registry](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/-) on the Kubernetes website.

 ### Provide Mapping for Deployable Archives
 A running Kubernetes cluster is required for deploying MATLAB Production Server.
 From the Kubernetes cluster that you use for MATLAB Production Server, provide a mapping from the storage location where you want to store MATLAB Production Server deployable archives (CTF files) to a storage resource in your cluster.
 You can store the deployable archives on the network file system or on the cloud.
 After the MATLAB Production Server deployment is complete, the deployable archives that you store in the mapped location are automatically deployed to the server.